jinoklee/tReasure_linux/README.md

 Options:
 	--control=CHARACTER
-		The directory contained the readcount table of the control group
+		directory contained the readcount table of the control group

 	--test=CHARACTER
-		The directory contained the readcount table of the test group
+		directory contained the readcount table of the test group

 	--stat=CHARACTER
 		The method of statistical analysis.